 Behavioral Optometry and Childhood Vision

+When it comes to addressing vision problems, not everyone wants to turn to medication or glasses or contacts.
+Luckily, there’s now another possible option for treating vision issues.
 The biggest growth of alternative optometry has come in the form of behavioral optometry, primarily aimed at children.

-Actually a larger category that contains vision training, behavioral optometry is an occasionally chaotic collection of therapeutic methods – some of which work, some of which don’t.
+Actually, a larger category that contains vision training, behavioral optometry is an occasionally chaotic collection of therapeutic methods – some of which work, some of which don’t.

-What works: eye exercises and eye exams.
+So here’s the part of eyes therapy that works: eye exercises and eye exams.
 Behavioral optometrists have long been among the most vocal proponents of the widespread adoption of eye exercise routines.
 These largely come with research pedigrees and have a wealth of empirical evidence behind them.

 Vision exercises have shown particular value in treating convergence disorders, which occur when a child’s eyes fail to coordinate properly, making it difficult to focus on near-field objects.
-Untreatable with glasses or contacts, convergence disorders respond well to eye exercises, making school a much easier, comfortable experience for children.
+Untreatable with glasses or contacts, convergence disorders respond well to eye exercises, making school a much easier, more comfortable experience for children.

 Eye exams are similarly valuable.
-Compulsory, in school exams have a tendency to over-focus on visual acuity and often let other, potentially serious vision disorders pass undetected.
+Compulsory, in-school exams have a tendency to over-focus on visual acuity and often let other, potentially serious vision disorders pass undetected.

 Convergence disorders are a classic example.
 As convergence disorders are only apparent when a child is forced to track a moving target, they require more than a traditional eye chart to notice.
 And, as mentioned, given that behavioral optometrists already have the means to treat them, this class of disorders as a whole is one well covered by the profession.